jacobrosenfeld/etearsheet-uploader/SETUP_GUIDE.md

 ### "Permission denied" or "Service Accounts do not have storage quota" errors
 - Make sure you completed Step 6 (Domain-Wide Delegation in Admin Console)
-- Verify the OAuth scope is exactly: `https://www.googleapis.com/auth/drive.file`
+- Verify the OAuth scope is exactly: `https://www.googleapis.com/auth/drive` (full Drive access required for Shared Drives)
 - Check that `GOOGLE_IMPERSONATE_USER` is set to a valid user in your domain
 - The impersonated user must exist and have an active Google Workspace account